Evrovidenie: Background and early years

 For Russia's second participation in the contest, ORT organised a public selection process to select Russian entrant.
 The competition was held on 19 March 1995 at the Cosmos Hotel in Moscow and was later aired on 30 April 1995 on ORT.
 Eight songs competed and the winner was selected by the votes of an expert jury panel.
 At the conclusion of the voting, Oksana Pavlovskaya and Viktoria Vita tied for the first place.
-In the end, jury came to the conclusion that none of the participants deserves to represent Russia and therefore final ended without a winner.
+In the end, the jury came to the conclusion that none of the participants deserved to represent Russia, and therefore, the final ended without a winner.
 The broadcaster later opted to select their 1995 entry internally, since the jury was unable to select a winner.

 In 1996, the right to choose Russia's entrant returned to RTR, which decided to organize the national final to select Russia's representative.
-The event took place on 2 March 1996 and was hosted by Youddiph, winner of 1994 edition.
+The event took place on 2 March 1996 and was hosted by Youddiph, the winner of the 1994 edition.
 Fourteen songs took part in the contest.
 A jury, which was composed of representatives of RTR, music industry professionals and representatives of the public, selected Andrey Kosinsky as winner with the song "Ya eto ya".
 Kosinsky was subsequently eliminated in the qualifying round for the Eurovision Song Contest 1996, which was used by the European Broadcasting Union in order to reduce the number of participating nations that would compete in the televised Eurovision final.
 After the non-qualification, RTR decided not to participate in the Eurovision Song Contest, leaving ORT (Channel One) as the only remaining broadcaster willing to take part in future years.
-The nation was then relegated from the 1998 and 1999 contests, before becoming able to return for 2000.
+The nation was then relegated from the 1998 and 1999 contests, before being able to return for 2000.
 For that contest, ORT opened the application window for a national final to take place on 19 February 2000 in Moscow, returning to the format of a national selection for the first time since 1996.
 However, financial problems at ORT forced them to cancel the event and instead select the Russian entry internally.
 In the following years, ORT opted to not hold national selections, switching instead to internally selected entrants.